psakhis/Groovy_MiSTer/Readme.md

 - Connect with ethernet (can be work on wifi5/6 or Gb lan)
 - Menu options: scandoubler, video position, framebuffer, ..

-To install on your MiSTer you need replace MiSTer binary from /media/fat (core isn't official yet)
+To install on your MiSTer you need replace MiSTer binary, so get from /hps_linux/main and copy to /media/fat of your sdcard (i think 'killall MiSTer' before copy is needed)

 ## Emulators available